slatedocs/slate/source/includes/_websocket_api.md

 Private channels require clients to authenticate.

 ## Margins
-**margins** Channel provides updates for margin blocked for different assets
+Channel provides updates for margin blocked for different assets, these updates are provided only on change of margin.

 ```
 // margin update